FrandSX/sxtools-blender/README.md

 Clicking Apply will replace colors in layers 1-5 with the colors of the palette while retaining alpha channels.

 ### PBR Materials
 Clicking Apply on a material will fill the current layer with the material color, and fill the Metallic and Smoothness/Roughness UV channels with the respective values.
-Currently respects the active layer Alpha channel, so fill with color before applying material!

 ### Crease Edges
 Allows for quick editing of edge creases, particularly useful with a subdivision and an edge split modifier.

-### Channel Copy
-Works around Blender's current limitation of only 8 vertex color layers by allowing artists to copy vertex color layers to UV channels, which are then used as material properties.
-The same UV channels are also exported to Unity, and supported in the example material.
-Note that the material properties Gradient 1, Gradient 2 and Overlay are not in use in the current release of the tool.

 ## Exporting to Unity